 These methods are required when an individual uses multiple OABs in the organization.

-Per Mailbox Database For this, you need to access the Exchange Management Shell or Exchange Management Console.
-It will specify you about the public folder database and the OAB being download by the recipients.
+For this, you need to access the Exchange Management Shell or Exchange Management Console.
+It will specify you about the public folder database and the OAB being downloaded by the recipients.

-Per Recipient For this, you need to use the Set-Mailbox cmdlet within the Exchange Management Shell.
-At this level, you cannot specify the public folder database but can state which recipients will download.
+For this, you need to use the Set-Mailbox cmdlet within the Exchange Management Shell.
+At this level, you cannot specify the public folder database but can state which recipients will download the OAB.

 6. Generate the Legacy Exchange Hostname

-Use Microsoft Exchange Server 2013 Setup Wizard for Exchange 2013 Mailbox and Client Access roles and Edge Transport role installation.
-Further, it also guides how you can verify the installation of Microsoft Exchange Server Migration from 2010 to 2013.
+Use Microsoft Exchange Server 2013 or 2016 setup wizard for Exchange 2013/2016 Mailbox and Client Access roles installation.
+Further, it also guides how you can verify the installation of Microsoft Exchange Server Migration from 2010 to 2013 or 2016.
 For this, the recommended way is to run the Get-ExchangeServer cmdlet and review the setup log file.